-Delmarva Power manages more than 3,460 miles of natural gas lines to deliver safe and reliable service for 132,000 customers in New Castle County, Delaware.
+Delmarva Power manages more than 3,600 miles of natural gas lines to deliver safe and reliable service for 136,000 customers in New Castle County, Delaware.
 Over the last five years, we have invested hundreds of millions of dollars in our system to maintain safe and reliable service and continue to meet growing demand for natural gas.
 These investments include conducting regular inspections, performing preventive maintenance, modernizing existing natural gas lines as needed and installing new natural gas lines across our service area.
-We are making excellent progress in the modernization of our system.
-Each year, we replace more than five miles of natural gas main to enhance safety, durability, and reliability and we have already replaced more than two-thirds of the cast-iron and bare-steel natural gas main on our system.

 To enhance and further modernize our natural gas system, we are installing a new natural gas main in New Castle, Delaware.
 The project will connect two existing underground natural gas lines and is needed to transport natural gas across our system so it can be delivered to customers' homes and businesses.
 The project will provide much needed additional capacity in our natural gas delivery system, helping meet the energy needs of our customers and growing demand for natural gas in northern Delaware.

 The first phase of construction has been completed and the second phase is scheduled to begin in early 2020, weather permitting.
 The second phase of this project includes a portion along the Industrial Track Trail, between Frenchtown Road and Boulden Boulevard.
 Local residents will have limited access to the Industrial Track Trail within the project area at various times this winter.
 In addition, some lane restrictions or modifications may occur on nearby roads while work is underway.
 As part the project's second phase, we will restore all areas affected by construction, including repaving the Industrial Track Trail.